Gamma-positivity and partial gamma-positivity of descent-type polynomials: Jacobi-Stirling permutations

 We first insert $\overline{n}$ and the changes of labeling are illustrated as follows:

-In each case, the insertion of $\overline{n}$ corresponds to the operator $D_1$.
+In each case, the insertion of $\overline{n}$ corresponds to one substitution rule in $G_1$.
 We then insert the pair $nn$ and the changes of labeling are illustrated as follows:

-In each case, the insertion of the pair $nn$ corresponds to the operator $D_2$.
-It is easy to check that the action of $D_2D_1$ on Jacobi-Stirling permutations of $\JSP_{n-1}$ generates all te Jacobi-Stirling permutations of $\JSP_n$.
+In each case, the insertion of the pair $nn$ corresponds to one substitution rule in $G_2$.
+It is easy to check that the action of $D_2D_1$ on elements of $\operatorname{JSP}_{n-1}$ generates all the elements in $\operatorname{JSP}_n$.
 This completes the proof. \end{proof}

-We can now present the fouth main result of this paper. \begin{theorem} For $n\geq 1$, we have
+We can now present the third main result of this paper. \begin{theorem} For $n\geq 1$, we have

 where the numbers $s_n(i,j)$ satisfy the recurrence relation